jasonmelgoza/mavericks/src/pages/index.md

 # JASON MELGOZA

-Product designer based in California, crafting interfaces and chasing the next wave.
+Product designer based in California, crafting interfaces and chasing the next wave in design.

 {% /block %}